Signs and Symptoms of Crystal Meth Addiction

 Crystal meth is another name for the pharmaceutical and controlled substance known as methamphetamine.
 In drug form methamphetamine is a powder or a pill.
 When used illicitly it is often in crystallized form, known as crystal, crystal meth, ice, glass, or many other names.
 It resembles shards of glass or crystalized rocks.

 When used as a medication, methamphetamine has been approved to treat attention deficit hyperactivity disorder and obesity.
 Even for these uses, though, meth is not often prescribed.
-It is usually only reserved for people who have not responded well to other treatments.
+It is usually only reserved for people who have not responded well to other therapies.
 The Drug Enforcement Administration classifies it as a schedule II controlled substance along with other drugs, like opioid painkillers, that are strongly susceptible to abuse and are habit-forming.